fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 ![](../../images/7/48.png)

-Comments should be anonymous, meaning that they are not associated to the user who left the comment.
+Comments should be anonymous, meaning that they are not associated with the user who left the comment.

 In this exercise, it is enough for the frontend to only display the comments that the application receives from the backend.